Groundbreaking Ceremony Shovels, Hard Hats & Keepsakes

 Groundbreaking vs. Ribbon Cutting: Which Do You Need?

 Choose a groundbreaking ceremony when construction is about to begin, and a ribbon cutting ceremony when the finished space is ready to open to the public.
-Many organizations host both: a shovel ceremony at the start and a giant ceremonial scissors event at the grand opening later.
+Many organizations host both: a shovel ceremony at the start and a ceremonial scissors event at the grand opening later.

 FAQs